 Professor Teare received his Ph.D. in physics from the University of Guelph, Canada for work on quantum well heterojunction electronic devices.
 He is currently Professor in the Electrical Engineering Department at New Mexico Tech and the program chair for the Optical Science and Engineering program.
 He served as the department chair of Electrical Engineering from 2004 through 2010.
 He is also a research scientist with the Energetic Materials Research and Test Center at New Mexico Tech.

-Professor Teare volunteers with ABET, the organization that accredits engineering programs.
+Dr. Teare volunteers with ABET, the international organization that accredits engineering programs.
 He has served as a program evaluator (PEV); PEV Mentor; Team Chair; and ABET Commissioner for EAC.
-Beginning in October 2015 he was elected to the ABET Board of Delegates, and the Engineering Area Delegation representing SPIE.
+Beginning in October 2015 he was elected to the ABET Board of Delegates, and both the Engineering Area Delegation and Engineering Technology Area representing SPIE.

-Professor Teare is actively involved in the development of novel instrumentation that uses light and sound to improve imaging, sensing and measurement of physical phenomenon.
+Professor Teare is actively involved in the development of novel instrumentation that uses electronics, light and sound to improve imaging, sensing and measurement of physical phenomena.
 Topics of interest include: adaptive optics, spectroscopy, interferometry, optical thin films, shock physics, and ballistics.
 Active projects include:

 Developing instrumentation to evaluate the breakdown voltage of energetic powders;